ading2210/edpuzzle-answers/README.md

 ## Credits:
 The code for the video skipper is based off of [this](https://github.com/ASmallYawn/EdpuzzleSkipper), with permission from the original author and some major refactoring.

-All other code has been written solely by me.
+All other code has been written solely by me, [ading2210](https://github.com/ading2210).

 This project is licensed under the GNU General Public License v3.0.